Timmoth/Fortitude/README.md

 [End]
 ```

+## FAQ

+**What is Fortitude?**
+A mock HTTP server for .NET that lets tests define API behavior dynamically and track requests.

+**How is it different from request interceptor libraries?**
+It runs as a separate server, enabling black-box testing without modifying the SUT.

+**How does it compare to other Mock Servers?**
+Fortitude allows you to define and executes handler logic directly within your test code As opposed to other mock servers which require complex static configuration be sent to the server.

+**Why use a separate server instead of an intercepting HttpClient?**
+It allows realistic HTTP testing, multi-service flows, and true black box testing.

+**Can I verify requests made to the server?**
+Yes, handlers track all intercepted requests for assertions and reporting.

+**What are common use cases?**
+Integration tests, simulating errors, e2e flows and local development.

+**Can it emulate APIs for local development?**
+Yes, and future plans include a marketplace for shared API emulators.

+**Does it work with non-.NET services?**
+Yes, any HTTP client can interact with the server.

+**What are current limitations?**
+Primary client is .NET, shared API definitions are not yet available, running the external fortitude server is required.

+**Why is it called Fortitude?**
+It's named after Operation Fortitude, a WW2 deception campaign, reflecting simulated external behavior.

 ## **Operation Fortitude in history**

 The name **Fortitude** is a nod to [**Operation Fortitude**](https://en.wikipedia.org/wiki/Operation_Fortitude), the famed WW2 deception campaign used by the Allies in 1944.